josherrickson/stata-regression/stata_markdown/01-regression.md

 The variables upon which we are predicting can be called "predictors", "covariates", or "independent variables".

 The model we're going to start discussing is called "linear regression".
-You may also have this called "least squares regression" or "ordinary least squares (OLS)".
+You may also have heard this called "least squares regression" or "ordinary least squares (OLS)".
 A lot of the time, if you see a reference to "regression" without specifying the type, they are referring to linear regression.

 ^#^^#^ Theory